cottage14/steve/site/pages/index.md

 Title: Home

-Apache STeVe is Apache's Python based voting system that the Foundation uses to handle things like
+Apache STeVe is the ASF's Python-based voting system that the Foundation uses to handle things like
 [voting in our new Board of Directors](https://www.apache.org/foundation/governance/meetings#boardvoting)